mcliff1/contactless/README.md

 running in AWS account throught Code Pipeline (on *init* and *dev* branches)

 Build as of 12/22 failed *init*;  the `sam validate` step failed

+## TODO

+Once I get this SAM stack up and running would like to add Cognito Authentication to the stack